miloskroulik/registration/modules/registration_inline_entity_form/README.md

 INTRODUCTION
 ------------

 Registration Inline Entity Form is a submodule of Registration that allows site builders to choose an inline form widget for editing registration fields instead of the standard widget.
-The inlne form widget enables a site editor to configure registration settings for a host entity directly on the host entity edit form.
+The inline form widget enables a site editor to configure registration settings for a host entity directly on the host entity edit form.
 For example, a content type with a registration field using the inline form widget would allow event capacity and other registration settings to be entered when editing content of that type, instead of having to visit a separate settings page.

 CONFIGURATION
 -------------